Prerequisites

 Try a richer task

-Run a browser-agent task with fields, boundaries, JSON output, and blocker guidance.
+Run an agentic workflow with fields, boundaries, JSON output, and blocker guidance.

 Build with the SDK